Haris617/esports-tournament-dbms/README.md

 - Game records such as Valorant, Football, Counter Strike, Apex Legends, COD, Delta Force, PUBG, and DOTA 2.
 - Tournament records with statuses such as `Upcoming`, `Ongoing`, and `Finished`.
 - Player records with email, username, and active/inactive status.
-- Teams linked to tournaments.
+- Teams stored independently from tournaments.
 - Player membership in teams through a bridge table.
 - Registration rows connecting tournaments, teams, and matches.
 - Match records with two teams, scores, winner, and match date/time.